Revealing the regulatory vocabulary of genomes

 Revealing posttranscriptional regulatory elements through network-level conservation.

 PLoS Computational Biology 2005 Dec; 1(7): e69 Epub 2005 Dec.
-9. PDF
+9.

 (Chan S, Elemento O, equal contribution) and Tavazoie S